EpsilonSolutions/netscaler-command-reference/docs/ns/ns-acl/ns-acl.md

 The protocol number in IP header or name.

 <b>srcPortVal</b>
 Port number or range of port numbers to match against the source port number of an incoming IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.

+<b>operator</b>
+Either the equals (=) or does not equal (!=) logical operator.

 <b>destPortVal</b>
 Port number or range of port numbers to match against the destination port number of an incoming IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [40-90].
+In the command line interface, separate the range with a hyphen.
+For example: 40-90.
 Note: The destination port can be specified only for TCP and UDP protocols.

 <b>srcIPVal</b>
 IP address or range of IP addresses to match against the source IP address of an incoming IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [10.102.29.30-10.102.29.189].
+In the command line interface, separate the range with a hyphen.
+For example:10.102.29.30-10.102.29.189.

 <b>destIPVal</b>
 IP address or range of IP addresses to match against the destination IP address of an incoming IPv4 packet.
-In the command line interface, separate the range with a hyphen and enclose within brackets.
-For example: [10.102.29.30-10.102.29.189].
+In the command line interface, separate the range with a hyphen.
+For example: 10.102.29.30-10.102.29.189.

 <b>vlan</b>
 ID of the VLAN.
 The NetScaler appliance applies the ACL rule only to the incoming packets of the specified VLAN.
 If you do not specify a VLAN ID, the appliance applies the ACL rule to the incoming packets on all VLANs.